 The policy is promoted on the CCG's intranet and through the Joint Staff Consultative Committee as well as through the Staff Bulletin.
-From 1 April 2021 to 31 March 2022 there have been no concerns reported by staff members with regard to Whistleblowing.
-Additionally the Freedom to Speak Up Guardians have received no concerns during that period.
+There were no concerns reported by staff members with regard to Whistleblowing during this period.
+There was one Freedom to Speak Up concern raised which is currently being investigated.